NO Wait Lists! Spring & Summer Litters are Coming Soon

 *Please refer to DogFoodAdvisor.com for information on different dogs food options.

-Your puppy will be Microchipped already at pickup.
+Your puppy will be Microchipped at pickup.
 This is placed under the skin near the neck/shoulders and will be there for life.
 The purpose of the Microchip is to reunite you with your dog should he/she be lost or stolen.
 In order to be effective, the Microchip needs to be registered to your information!
 PLEASE DO NOT DELAY!
 Use the brochure provided to complete the registration process and remember to update that information if you move or change phone numbers.

 Doodles require routine lifelong coat maintenance!
 Between 8 weeks and 4 months old, plan to bathe your puppy as needed but no more than once every 2 weeks if possible.
 A slicker brush is provided in your puppy's Take Home Bag.
 We recommend also investing in a quality metal comb and velocity blowdryer.
 Thoroughly brush/comb your puppies coat DAILY but especially before and after they get wet to prevent matting, If your puppies coat is a little tangled, getting it wet will lock in those knots and crate water mats that cannot be brushed out or are very painful to brush out.
 Blow dry after each bath for a fluffier coat.